adamhoof/CDN77-NGINX/README.md

 ## Research

-NGINX -> high performance, opensource software efficient under heavy load, event driven arch, can function as a web server, reverse proxy with load balancer, cache etc. -> CONFIGURABLE<br>
+NGINX -> high performance, opensource software which can function as a web server, reverse proxy with load balancer, cache etc. -> CONFIGURABLE.
+Can handle heavy load, event driven arch. <br>
 Forward vs Reverse proxy -> acts on behalf of the client, eg. VPN that hides client IP vs acts on behalf of the server, eg. reverse proxy with load balancing, caching etc. <br>
 #### Configuration
 - Defined in a nginx.conf
 - Scopes/Context: by default everything is in a "main" scope/context, where all general settings are configured.
-We put other scopes and directives/commands inside.
+We put other scopes/contexts and directives/commands inside.
 - Directives/Commands: basically specific settings with arguments, eg. how many connections per worker can we have, http routing config, cache, ...
 - This approach of scopes and commands seems to provide a really good configuration granularity.